MarkusEh/vdr-plugin-tvscraper/README.md

 class ScraperGetPoster {
 public:
 // in
-    const cEvent *event;             // check type for this event const cRecording *recording;     // or for this recording
+    const cEvent *event;             // poster for this event const cRecording *recording;     // or for this recording
 //out
     cTvMedia poster;